 - Limited Express “Koya” (Osaka-Namba / Gokurakubashi) — 80 minutes

 - Limited Express “Rinkan” (Osaka-Namba / Hashimoto) — 45 minutes

 There are express trains and local trains if you want to avoid paying extra.
 Actually trip time is not so much different.
 It depends on the distance.
 In most of cases, you will spend 10 to 15 minutes extra.
 But interior is very different.
 Your seat is reserved if you take limited express and very comfortable.
 If you take express without surcharge, it is a commute train.
 You may not be able to get a seat.

 Kintetsu is also major way to get Nara from Kyoto.
 Kintetsu Kyoto station is same location as JR Kyoto station.
 You can transfer from JR and Kyoto subway at Kyoto station very easily.
-But Kintetsu Railway is connected with Kyoto subway at Takeda station.
-Some of trains go through Kyoto subway Karasuma line.
+But Kintetsu Railway is connected to Kyoto subway at Takeda station.
+Some trains go through Kyoto subway Karasuma line.

 - Osaka-Namba / Kintetsu Nara — 40 minutes